 Oil and Gas Research Program

 North Dakota

 Industrial Commission

 Application

-Project Title: Energy of North Dakota
+Project Title: North Dakota Petroleum

-Program
+Foundation Outreach and Education Program

-Applicant: North Dakota Petroleum
+Applicant: North Dakota Petroleum Foundation

-Foundation

 Principal Investigator: Kristen Hamman

-Date of Application: November 1, 2018
+Date of Application: June 1, 2020

-Amount of Request: \$490,000
+Amount of Request: \$1,012,500.00

 Total Amount of Proposed Project:

+\$2,025,000.00

-Duration of Project: January 2019-Sept
+Duration of Project: October 2020-December

+2022

 Point of Contact (POC): Kristen Hamman

 POC Telephone: 701-223-6380

 POC E-Mail Address: khamman@ndoil.org

 POC Address: PO Box 1395, Bismarck, ND

+58502

 TABLE OF CONTENTS

 Please use this table to fill in the correct corresponding page number.

 Abstract 3

 Project Description 4

-Standards of Success 10
+Standards of Success 11

-Background/Qualifications 10
+Background/Qualifications 11

-Management 11
+Management 12

-Timetable 11
+Timetable 12

-Budget 12
+Budget 13

-Confidential Information 13
+Confidential Information 14

-Patents/Rights to Technical Data 13
+Patents/Rights to Technical Data 14

 Transmittal and Commitment Letter

 Affidavit of Tax Liability

 Statement of status on Other Project Funding

 ABSTRACT

 Objective:

-The North Dakota Petroleum Foundation (Foundation) is applying for the OGRC grant to administer and continue the Energy of North Dakota (EOND) education and outreach program.
-The mission of the Energy of North Dakota program is to educate the public about the oil and gas industry in North Dakota and provide outreach in communities around the state to build relationships and develop understanding between the industry and the citizens of North Dakota.
-The North Dakota Petroleum Council (NDPC) is the current recipient of OGRC grant funding for the program, which will end in December.

-The Energy of North Dakota program has been focused on sharing information about the oil and gas industry in North Dakota, including its place as one of the largest contributors to the statewide economy.
+The North Dakota Petroleum Foundation (Foundation) is applying for the OGRC grant to administer and continue their education and outreach programs, formerly branded the Energy of North Dakota program.
+The mission of the Energy of North Dakota program has been to educate the public about the oil and gas industry in North Dakota and provide outreach in communities around the state to build relationships and develop understanding between the industry and the citizens of North Dakota.
+The North Dakota Petroleum Foundation (NDPF) is currently operating this program with OGRC grant funding, which will end in September, and plan to continue building on its success.
+The Energy of North Dakota program has been focused on sharing and promoting information about the oil and gas industry in North Dakota, including its place as one of the largest contributors to the statewide economy.
 We also aim to educate the public about the innovations and technologies that are being developed and deployed here in the state and the continued focus on ensuring operations are always striving to be cleaner and safer for North Dakotans and their environment.

-The Energy of North Dakota Program has made great progress and we are looking forward to continuing our efforts building this program and furthering our reach in North Dakota communities.
+The Board of Directors of the North Dakota Petroleum Foundation has decided to bring the Energy of North Dakota program under the broader and more descriptive label/brand of the North Dakota Petroleum Foundation, including all existing outreach, marketing, and education programs.
+The Energy of North Dakota brand has been very successful, and the messages will continue.
+However, we believe it is important to more clearly brand our programs and messaging to ensure the connection to the oil and gas industry is understood.
 Expected Results:

 The mission of the Oil and Gas Research Council (OGRC) is to promote the growth of the oil and gas industry through research and education.
-The Energy of North Dakota program outlined in this grant request is an effective way for the OGRC to accomplish this mission.
-We have been building on these education and outreach initiatives for some time and the feedback received is always positive.
+The North Dakota Petroleum Foundation programs outlined in this grant request are an effective way for the OGRC to accomplish this mission.
+We have been building on these education, outreach, and marketing and messaging initiatives for several years and the feedback received is always positive.
+Our public opinion surveys also help guide our messages and show us that our efforts are working.
 These programs become more critical each year as the oil and gas industry strives to provide the information North Dakotans want and need and maintain healthy partnerships with the people and businesses of North Dakota.
 Duration:

-The funding request for this program is for January 1, 2019 - September 30, 2020.
+The funding request for this program is for October 1, 2020 - December 31, 2022.
 Total Project Cost: